 - Let cool completely, then remove skin and cut into chunks.
 You should have about 2 1/2 cups of cooked, cubed chicken.

-- Cook on medium heat in a non-stick saucepan, stirring regularly for 2-3 minutes.
-As soon as the almonds start to turn brown, continue stirring and remove from heat.
+- Put the almonds in a medium sized non-stick pan on medium high heat, stirring regularly for 2-3 minutes.
+Continue stirring and as soon as the almonds start to turn brown, remove from heat.
 They will continue to cook at little after removing from heat.

-- Combine the Veganaise or mayo, dijon mustard, lemon pepper, sea salt, garlic powder, fresh lemon juice and fresh thyme in a small bowl and combine.
+- Combine the mayonnaise, Dijon mustard, lemon pepper, sea salt, garlic powder, fresh lemon juice and fresh thyme in a small bowl and combine.
 Add more fresh lemon juice if needed to thin out the dressing.

 - In a large bowl, combine the cubed chicken, almonds (reserve a little to garnish the top) grapes, celery, green onion, dressing (mayo) mixture and fresh thyme.